TillMacher/TaxonTableTools/README.md

 ## Installation

-TaXonTableTools requires Python version 3.6 or higher and can be installed using pip.
+TaXonTableTools requires Python version 3.6 and 3.7 and can be easily installed using pip.

-Make sure you run the correct pip version via:
+First, make sure you run the correct pip version via:

 `pip3 --version`